We are living in a material world. And we are all material girls.

 Do we have too much clutter?

 This is where we put on our journalist hats and did some surveying.
 We spoke to about 300 Australians about their clutter.

 When we asked people how much spare room they have in their home, a shocking 1 in 5 people said they barely have room for themselves.
 And almost 70% of respondents gave a negative or neutral answer.

 When we asked people to nominate specific rooms that are ‘moderately or very cluttered’, the garage was unsurprisingly popular.
 However, the study/home office was also a common response, followed closely by the kitchen and living area.

 So what kind of ‘stuff’ is clogging up our homes?
 Well, in an unexpected twist, it turns out that books are the most common item that Aussies claim to have a ‘large collection’ of.
+If you’re one of them, you can grab a book box here.
 Were our respondents just trying to sound intellectual by overestimating how many books they own?
 We’ll let you decide.

 In any case, clothes and DVDs/CDs are also frequently to blame for cluttering our households.

 After reading that the average child has over 200 playthings (but only plays with 12 of them), we were surprised by how few people said they had a large collection of children’s toys.